-People have a 70% likelihood of developing neck pain lives and neck pain is an important issue affecting economic productivity in modern society.
-Neck pain is a work-related musculoskeletal disorder that can occur when a person works for a long time or at a high intensity.
-An increase in the number of individuals visiting hospitals with pain in the neck, upper extremities, and the head as a result of excessive tension.
+Neck pain is a work-related musculoskeletal disorder that can occur when a person works long or at a high intensity.
+People have a 70% likelihood of developing neck pain lives, and neck pain is an important issue affecting economic productivity in modern society.
+An increase in the number of individuals visiting hospitals with pain in the neck, upper extremities, and the head due to excessive tension.
 Home therapies can help reduce pain.

-The information herein on "Home Treatment for Neck Pain El Paso, Texas" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
+The information herein on "Home Treatment for Neck Pain" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
 We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.